kcreativision/ml_data_preprocessing/README.md

 e.
 Memory issue
 f.
 Frequency (for time series)

-2. Preprocessors: functions that do stuff like data imputation, feature engineering and other preprocessing to make the data better suited to ML.
+2. Data Preprocessors: functions that do stuff like data imputation, feature engineering and other preprocessing to make the data better suited to ML.

+a.
+Drop high cardinality or no variance
+b.
+Missing value imputation
+c.
+Generate more (time series) features
+d.
+Transform and encode
+e.
+Word embeddings (for NLP)
+f.
+Cluster distance features